Azure/azure-powershell/src/ResourceManager/Profile/Commands.Profile/help/Remove-AzureRmEnvironment.md

 ## PARAMETERS

 ### -DefaultProfile
-The credeetnails, tenant and subscription used for communication with azure.
+The credentials, tenant and subscription used for communication with azure.

 ```yaml
 Type: IAzureContextContainer